vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...5]buffering-indicator/_Docs.md

+---
+description: This page showcases how to create a loading indicator for when media has paused due to a lack of data.
+---

 ## Usage

 We don't provide a buffering indicator component out of the box because you can easily create one with